Walking Tour: Los Angeles Lynching Sites

 This walking tour revisits places and events made infamous in the first decades of the city--a period that was colored by great social, economic, and cultural unrest.
 The modern city has erased much of this past, but there are still places where the old city can be found, and like a war-torn battlefield, it demands recognition for its dead.

 The Tongva tribe, later called the Gabrieliños, inhabited the region for over a thousand years.
 The combined Spanish and Mexican periods (1769 - 1850) did not even last a century.
 In the 1850s, the dirt roads leading out of the old Spanish plaza were still lined with many of the same adobe homes, and families, that had built them.
-In these early days, the plaza was little more than a dusty patch of land whose presence was intended to symbolize civilization more than embody it.
+In these early days, the plaza was little more than a dusty patch of land whose presence was intended to symbolize civilization, connect water systems, and lay the groundwork for what would become one of our nation's biggest metropolitan areas.

-Surrounded by prominent Latino families and some of the city's most successful entrepreneurs from Europe and the "States," it remained the city's center until the 1870s when, from such noble beginnings, these same streets would house brothels, bars, and Chinese gambling houses.
-Race hatred would also mark the city's first decades as cultural tensions, crime, and a fledgling legal system would each inflame and infect the plaza square.
+Surrounded by prominent Latino families and some of the city's most successful entrepreneurs from Europe and the "States," the Plaza remained the city's center until the 1870s when these same streets would give way to brothels, bars, chop houses, and gambling houses.
+Racial bias would also mark the city's first decades as cultural tensions, crime, and a fledgling legal system would enflame racial tensions in the neighborhood surrounding the plaza square.

 Even in the 1850s, as visitors flooded into the Bella Union Hotel to dine on a bear that had been killed in the nearby San Gabriel Mountains, others made their way to the Montgomery Saloon where Anglos crowded in to get a glimpse at a rare necklace.
-The necklace was made of human ears that had once belonged to some of the regions most notorious Latino bandits.
-The necklace's maker remains a subject of historical debate, but one can be certain that in such fierce times, no person of Mexican or Latin American descent would have risked entering an establishment where the bloody gleam of such jewels was admired.
-Each of these buildings stood near the intersection of Main and Arcadia Streets.
+One made of human ears that, it was said, had once belonged to some of the regions most notorious Latino bandits.
+The necklace's maker remains a subject of historical debate, but one can be certain that in such fierce times, no person of Mexican or Latin American descent would have been under great pressure, to defend their cultural, national, and economic legacies at a time when less than 6,000 people inhabited the city.

 One can get to Union Station by any number of methods including bus lines, Metro's Red Line subway station, the Gold Line light rail, and Amtrak and Metrolink trains.

 Exiting Union Station you will immediately see the old plaza.
-Take a sharp left at Alameda and go south one block to Aliso Street (Tour Stop 2).
-This is the site where in 1861 an angry mob dragged Francisco Cota up from lower Alameda, repeatedly stabbing him before they hanged him in the vicinity of this intersection.
-He was fifteen years old and may have killed Frau Leck, a local shopkeeper.
-There was no trial.
+Don't worry you will be coming back here.
+But first, make a sharp left at Alameda Blvd. and go south one block to the intersection of Alamenda and Aliso Streets (stop 2).
+This is the site where in 1861 an angry mob dragged Francisco Cota up from lower Alameda, repeatedly stabbing him before they hanged him to a poll at the corner of this intersection.
+He was Latino and only fifteen years old.
+He was presumed to have killed a Frau Leck, a local shopkeeper, while robbing her store.
+There was no trial so we will never know the full details of his death.
+As a side note, do not aim your camera at the federal building, as one time they sent patrol cars and surrounded me when I was trying to photograph this historic site.

-Turning left onto N. Main (don't worry you will return to the Plaza at the end), continue three blocks south, down past Temple Street and stop mid-block, behind the Los Angeles City Hall (Tour Stop 7).
+Next continue down to Temple Street to N. Spring Street and turn left and go to the intersection of 1st Street to the location of the first courthouse (stop 4).
 This was the approximate location of the city's first courthouse and no fewer than seven men were summarily hanged or lynched in its shadow: David Brown (1855); Thomas the "Indian" (1860); Eli Chase, Boston Daimwood, José Olivas, "Wood," and "Ybarra" (1863).

-Turn around again and go back to North Spring Steet and then turn left and go north to the corner of Aliso and Spring Streets.
-This is the approximate site of Phineas Banning's Corral (Tour Stop 9).
+Turn around and go back to Temple and turn right and go the intersection of N. Broadway, to to old site of the Tomlinson & Griffith Corral (stop 5).
+The high beam of its gate and an angry mob claimed the life of Miguel Lachenal in 1870.
+Harris Newmark and others historians have argued that as many as a dozen men may have died at this site.
+If you are pressed for time, you could also just continue up N. Spring St. to the intersection of Aliso St. which was near the original site of Banning's Corral (stop 6).
 Charles Wilkins had murdered John Sanford, a local merchant.
 Wilkins was later apprehended in Santa Barbara and returned to Los Angeles where a judge found him guilty of murder and he was sent to jail for sentencing on the following morning.
 But after the verdict, reports all suggest that a large crowd, of as many as 200 persons, suddenly charged into the courtroom and dragged the prisoner away and hanged him to a nearby corral.
 (Los Angeles Star,12/19/1863).
 Hubert Howe Bancroft also recorded the lynching as happening at Bannings's Corral (Popular Tribunals, 510).
 The Daily Alta give this description, "As the Sheriff was taking him from the Court House, the prisoner was seized by a crowd of excited people, and hurried to the lumber yard of Major Banning, where he was hanged to the cross piece of the large door-frame of the yard" (v.15, n.
 5047, 23 dec.
 1863).
 The Los Angeles Herald also gave Banning's Corral as the location as well, despite some accounts which claim it took place at the Tomlinson & Griffith Corral (v.27, n.
 124, 7 Aug.
 1887).

-The plaza has changed quite a bit since 1850 but there are places where the old city seeps out from between the cracks of this paved metropolis.
+The Plaza has changed quite a bit since California statehood in 1850, but there are places where the history seeps out from between the cracks.
 In the earliest days of the city this plaza served as a bullring, a parade ground for Commodore Stockton's troops, and a dusty oval that housed the city's first water tower.
 Its current configuration is no less remarkable.
 Christine Sterling (1882-1963) had a passion for the city's past, and in the 1920s she waged a personal battle to save this historic street.

 Wine Street was renamed Olvera Street in memory of the first County Judge, Agustin Olvera (d.1876) in 1877.
 He lived on this narrow little street, which still contains one of the oldest houses in Los Angeles.
 The Olvera home has long since returned to the earth from which its adobe bricks were made, but the Avila House (1818) is still standing and open to the public (13).
 Other historic buildings include the Pelanconi House (1855) and the Sepulveda House (1887) at 622 N. Main.
 This is the last stop on the tour.
 If you have a little extra time please stop in to América Tropical Interpretive Center and see the rooftop mural by David Alfaro Siqueiros.

 Having witnessed this turbulent past, the hungry (and thirsty) explorer may wish to end their trip by visiting some of the many shops and restaurants on Olvera Street.
-Whether sipping an oversized margarita at La Golondrina (inside the Pelaconi House since the 1930s) or taking a rest under the massive plaza tree, I hope that you will agree that walking in the footsteps of the condemned cannot be easily forgotten.
-Los Angeles has always been a city of dreams, of flesh, and bone.
+Whether sipping an oversized margarita, or taking a rest under the massive plaza tree, I hope that you will agree that walking in the footsteps of the condemned cannot be easily forgotten.
+Los Angeles has always been a city of dreams, cultural diversity, and contested spaces.

 LOS ANGELES COUNTY